buildingSMART/IFC4.3.x-development/docs/properties/m/MinimumDownstreamNavigableWaterLevel.md

 MinimumDownstreamNavigableWaterLevel
 ====================================

-Design minimum downstream water level for the lock complex
+Design minimum downstream water level for the lock complex.